jacorbal/pynfact/README.md

 Bugs
 ----

-This project is still in development, so there are probably a lot of bugs that need to be fixed and it needs to be deployed as a package.
+Lots!
+This project is still in development, so there are probably a lot of bugs that need to be fixed before is deployed as a package.

 License